Important Information for Engineers, Scientists, and Law Students:

 Audio Lectures of the PatBar study materials allow you total immersion in patent law any time, anywhere.
 Flash cards allow you to learn what is where in the MPEP for quick look-up on exam day.

 The sooner you order, the sooner you can get started, and the easier it will be to study for the patent bar exam.
-Do it now, during the early part of your law school session, and you will have a great credential under your belt, and less to do when you're busy with your final year of law school.
+Do it now, during the early part of your law school session, and you will have a vital credential under your belt, and less to do when you're busy with your final year of law school.
 If you can get started before law school, even better!

 To place your order